SakshiKekre/HealthClubManagementWebsite/README.md

 Admin can add a new class, add user, check-in and check-out the users.
 Admin can also check the user analytics.

+## XP Core Values Maintained
+Communication: To make sure that everyone was aware of the project's requirements, deadlines, and progress, communication was essential throughout.
+Calls, group chat, and scrums thrice a week(Monday, wednesday and Friday) were how we kept in touch and engaged with one another.
+Each member of the team made a conscious effort to communicate and keep tabs on the situation.

+Courage: From the first meeting, a space was created to allow for open conversations.
+We utilized the resources and abilities that we all possessed to the fullest extent while also continuously developing each of our skill sets.
+We spoke extensively about technology and architecture.
+While discussing the best approach, we spent time strengthening our understanding.
+We developed a bond where, each person was free to propose the finest ideas that would be useful.

+## Documentation